Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

 Once the dolphin knows the direction and the bearing of the target, they then send their clicks towards the object, whether it be a predator such as a shark or prey.

-To determine what the target is, the dolphins use the higher frequencies, which gives a better, more detailed image.
+To determine the target, dolphins use the higher frequencies, which gives a better, more detailed image.
 Dolphins can also be seen to move their heads from side to side, which gives them further information on the size of the object they are concentrating on.

 Once the dolphin has swum closer to the target, the frequencies increase ever higher.
 This allows the dolphin to get a more detailed understanding of the object.
 At this point, the echolocation clicks sound more like a door creaking.

-When the dolphin is very close, the echolocation can tell them very detailed information, such as the texture of the target.
+When the dolphin is very close, the echolocation can tell them very detailed information, such as the target’s texture.

 Which Organs Do Dolphins Use For Echolocation?